-This post is a follow-up on a case study we posted a month ago wherein we showed a client a better solution using DCF Exchange higher yield guaranteed and period certain annuities.
+This post is a follow-up on a case study we posted a month ago wherein we showed a client a better solution using DCF Exchange higher yield fixed and period certain payments.
 The client is in the final deliberation stage and bounced questions off an ill-informed other advisor.
-A few questions about SMAs in self-directed IRAs revealed a misunderstanding, and hopefully, this post clears a few things up about the acquisition and allocation processes.
+A few questions about DCF Income Payments in self-directed IRAs revealed a misunderstanding, and hopefully, this post clears a few things up about the acquisition and allocation processes.
 Read below.

 Answer: There is no problem using qualified funds.
-An SMA is an amortizing receivable and can be treated the same as any other note receivable.
+DCF Income Payments are amortizing receivables and can be treated the same as any other note receivable.
 The ownership of the underlying annuity does not change hands, and therefore the ‘qualified’ or ‘non-qualified’ nature of the underlying annuity is not relevant to the transaction.

 When the right to receive the payments is acquired by an IRA, the payments pay into that IRA’s cash account and the money remains qualified until such time as the owner takes a distribution from that IRA.